Kindergarten Wars

 Kindergarten Wars (幼稚園WARS, Yōchien Wars) is a Japanese web manga series written and illustrated by You Chiba.
 It began serialization on Shueisha's Shōnen Jump+ app and website in September 2022.
-Its chapters have been collected in 15 tankōbon volumes as of August 2025.
-An anime television series adaptation has been announced.
+Its chapters have been collected in 18 tankōbon volumes as of August 2026.
+An anime television series adaptation produced by Sunrise and Felix Film is set to premiere in April 2027.

 Plot

-The story takes place in Kindergarten Noir, known as "the world's safest kindergarten".
+The story takes place in Kindergarten Noir (ブラック幼稚園, Burakku Yōchien), known as "the world's safest kindergarten".
 Hosting the children of politicians, celebrities, businessmen, and other VIPs, Kindergarten Noir protects them from would-be assassins and kidnappers by employing former criminals as teachers in exchange for reduced sentences.
 Rita, also known as Convict #999, is a former assassin who finds herself working at Kindergarten Noir—both to get a reduced sentence by acting as a bodyguard and to find a hot guy along the way.